MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/like-operator-microsoft-access-sql.md

 | _pattern_|String or character string literal against which  _expression_ is compared.|

 ## Remarks
-<a name="sectionSection1"> </a>

 You can use the **Like** operator to find values in a field that match the pattern you specify.
 For _pattern_, you can specify the complete value (for example, `Like "Smith"`), or you can use wildcard characters to find a range of values (for example, ), or you can use wildcard characters to find a range of values (for example,  `Like "Sm*")`.

 In an expression, you can use the **Like** operator to compare a field value to a string expression.
 For example, if you enter `Like "C*"` in an SQL query, the query returns all field values beginning with the letter C. In a parameter query, you can prompt the user for a pattern to search for.

 The following example returns data that begins with the letter P followed by any letter between A and F and three digits: